-Additional Project-Based Units [FR Notice 1/18/17]
+Additional Project-Based Units [FR Notice 1/18/17; Notice PIH 2017-21]

-The PHA may project base an additional 10 percent of its units above the 20 percent program limit, if the units:
+The PHA may project base an additional 10 percent of its units above the 20 percent program limit.
+The units may be distributed among one, all, or a combination of the categories as long as the total number of units does not exceed the 10 percent cap.
+Units qualify under this exception if the units:

 - Are specifically made available to house individual and families that meet the definition of homeless under section 103 of the McKinney-Vento Homeless Assistance Act (42 U.S.C.
-11302). - Are specifically made available to house families that are comprised of or include a veteran. - Provide supportive housing to persons with disabilities or elderly persons as defined in 24 CFR 5.403. - Are located in a census tract with a poverty rate of 20 percent or less, as determined in the most recent American Community Survey Five-Year Estimates.
-For these projects, the project cap is the greater of 25 units or 40 percent (instead of 25 percent) of the units in the project [FR Notice 7/14/17].
+11302) and contained in the Continuum of Care Interim Rule at 24 CFR 578.3. - Are specifically made available to house families that are comprised of or include a veteran. - Provide supportive housing to persons with disabilities or elderly persons as defined in 24 CFR 5.403. - Are located in a census tract with a poverty rate of 20 percent or less, as determined in the most recent American Community Survey Five-Year Estimates.